dltoth/UPnPDevice/README.md

 }

 ```
 **Note:** The RootDevice registers HTTP request handlers for both the base URL (http://IPAddress:port/) and root target URL (http://IPAddress:port/root/), so each RootDevice requires its own WebServer with unique port.
-It is customary however, to have only a single rootDevice per ESP device.
+It is customary however, to have only a single RootDevice per ESP device.
 This shouldn't present a problem since the RootDevice functions mainly as a container for embedded UPnPDevices, which in turn provide functionality.

 In the example above, output to Serial will be